igornem1-interviews/etherium-fetcher/README.md

 - Fig3-Component Diagram.svg
 - Fig4-Class Diagram.png

-Architecture consists of three tiers: Controllers, Services, Repositories, they located respectively at packages: limechain.ethereum_fetcher.controller, limechain.ethereum_fetcher.service, limechain.ethereum_fetcher.repository.
+Architecture consists of three tiers:
+- Controllers
+- Services
+- Repositories

+The tiers located respectively at packages:
+- limechain.ethereum_fetcher.controller
+- limechain.ethereum_fetcher.service
+- limechain.ethereum_fetcher.repository

-There are packages for DB models and DTOs: limechain.ethereum_fetcher.model and limechain.ethereum_fetcher.dto Spring configurations are located at package: limechain.ethereum_fetcher.config
+There are packages for DB models and DTOs:
+- limechain.ethereum_fetcher.model
+- limechain.ethereum_fetcher.dto

+Spring configurations are located at package:
+- limechain.ethereum_fetcher.config

 Rest request arrives to specific controller's method then flow calls specific service which executes a business logic.
 The business logic can turn to other services or to repositories.